rkollataj/mcba_usb/README.md

 Originally the tool is supported on Windows environment only.
 This project adds support for the tool to Linux Kernel (SocketCAN).

-## Current status
-The work on the driver is ongoing.
-Basic functionality like configuration, sending and receiving CAN frames.
-Shall work already.

 ## Usage
 ### Building and installing
 ```